M&A integration intelligence

 Deal record

-Memo, model, contracts — the story the deal team already has.
+Memo, model, contracts.
+The story the deal team already has.

 What breaks